wp-plugins/vina-scroller-widget/readme.txt

 == Description ==

 The Vina Scroller Widget for WordPress is a good choice for showing serial content to bring more efficiency transferring information to readers.
-This is a highly customizable plugin to show you or your customer’s services, portfolio items, blog contents … basically all business information thinkable.
+This is a highly customizable plugin to show you or your customer's services, portfolio items, blog contents ... basically all business information thinkable.

 Features: